 Black Farmers Market presents

-The next Grazefully Rooted dining experience will be on June 19, 2021.
+The next Grazefully Rooted dining experience will be in May 2023.
 Details about menu, chefs, farmers, and venue will be available soon.
+Tickets released in April.

 Sign up for our mailing list and be the first to know about upcoming events!

 Join us for the next farm to table dinner in the Grazefully Rooted series featuring The Ochola family of The Palace International featuring fresh produce found at the Black Farmers’ Market.
 The third farm to table experience of the season will include live music in partnership with CJ Baker.

 You don’t want to miss being Grazefully Rooted with us!

 “The farm to table dinner was a thoughtfully curated experience from beginning to end.
 From the vendors, the sustainable cutlery, to the farm tour.
 I loved how each course was explained by the chef while being served.
 The cherry on top was the land being Black-owned.”